yjwong/AutoComPasteHTML/README.md

 - **page5.php**: This is where it instructs you to download your data file.
 You can modify it if you want another php file to process your data.
 - **reset.php**: (CHANGE AT OWN RISK) this just resets the system for next experiment
 - **testenv.html**: (CHANGE AT OWN RISK) this is the testing environment for the ACP/XWindow

+#FAQ:
+### I find a lot of files in the repo and not sure which ones to change..
+The things that you can change are:
+- files inside **data folder**
+- files inside **extrajs folder**
+- files inside **task folder**
+- **external_files.php** - if you want to load a different file from your default files
+- **index.php, page1.php - page4.php** - you need to change the instructions
+- **page5.php** - if you want to load a different php file to process your data

+### do we have to code the algorithms for the two copy-paste techniques since I was not able to try them when I ran your code..
+No need to code the algorithm